-- An OEM active antenna module that meets our requirements should be used if there is a need to integrate the antenna. - The total maximum noise figure including external LNA (or the LNA in the active antenna) should be around 3 dB. - Ensure active antenna gain is ideally between 30 40 dB gain. - Make sure the antenna is not placed close to noisy parts of the circuitry and does not face any other noisy elements (for example micro-controller, display). - Signal levels above 40 C/N0 average are required for optimal RTK performance. - If a patch type antenna is used, an antenna ground plane with minimum 100 150 mm diameter is required. - Ensure antenna supports both L1 and L2 bands. - Ensure antenna element gain is between 2 and 3 dBic typical for L1 and L2 bands. - Ensure the group delay variation including active antenna is 10 ns max at each GNSS system bandwidth.
-Note: Inter-signal requirement 50 ns max. - ESD protection on the RF input is mandatory. - Bias-t inductor must be L1 and L2 band frequency selected with high impedance in the GNSS band.
+- An OEM active antenna module that meets our requirements should be used if there is a need to integrate the antenna. - The total maximum noise figure including external LNA (or the LNA in the active antenna) should be around 3 dB. - Ensure active antenna gain is ideally between 30 40 dB gain. - Make sure the antenna is not placed close to noisy parts of the circuitry and does not face any other noisy elements (for example microcontroller, display). - Signal levels above 40 C/N0 average are required for optimal RTK performance. - If a patch type antenna is used, an antenna ground plane with minimum 100 150 mm diameter is required. - Ensure antenna supports both L1 and L2 bands. - Ensure antenna element gain is between 2 and 3 dBic typical for each band. - Ensure the group delay variation including active antenna is 10 ns max at each GNSS system bandwidth.
+Note: Inter-signal requirement 50 ns max. - ESD protection on the RF input is mandatory. - A Bias-t inductor must be selected with high impedance in the GNSS bands.

-• Ensure RF trace is tuned for 50 Ω to ensure L1 and L2 bandwidth.
+• Ensure RF trace is tuned for 50 Ω to ensure adequate bandwidth and power matching.